blabla1337/skf-flask/skf/markdown/knowledge_base/62-knowledge_base--Unnecessary_features_enabled_or_installed--.md

 ## Solution:

-Make sure all features and software available on the application/server is necessary for application to work proper.
+Make sure all features and software available on the application/server are necessary for application to work proper.
 If not, uninstall or disable these services.